 - Students in Math or English remedial status are restricted from enrolling in certain classes.
-Go to www.math.sjsu.edu/~McClory/ and click on the List of Approved Courses for more information. - Students in Math or English remedial status based on ELM/EPT scores will be required to remain enrolled in their assigned developmental Math and/or LLD class except during summer term. - Students who do not enroll or who drop out of an assigned developmental class(es) during any registration period for fall or spring terms will be subject to having all courses dropped.
+Go to https://sites.google.com/site/developmentalstudiesatsjsu/ and click on the List of Approved Courses for more information. - Students in Math or English remedial status based on ELM/EPT scores will be required to remain enrolled in their assigned developmental Math and/or LLD class except during summer term. - Students in remedial status are limited to enrollment in no more than 14 units. - Students who do not enroll or who drop out of an assigned developmental class(es) during any registration period for fall or spring terms will be subject to having all courses dropped.
 If this occurs, students must re-register for courses and there is no guarantee that classes in which they were previously enrolled will be available.